 We also adapted CoW [6], a cooperatively multithreaded web server, to use a CATAPULTS scheduler.
 The version of CoW that runs on the Rabbits uses the standard Dynamic C first-come, first-serve scheduler.
-We identified that we could obtain better performance if the scheduler was tailored to the specific requirements of CoW.
-In particular, the more quickly HTTP requests are processed and flushed from the system, the faster new requests can be accepted.
-By giving greater priority to request handler threads that are near completion, the overall throughput of the system can be significantly increased.
-The complete CATAPULTS scheduler specification for CoW appears in Reference [9].
+Although CoW, provides satisfactory performance with this generic scheduler, we realized that performance could be improved by using an application-specific scheduler.